jnozzi/cocoadev.com/markdown/FocusRingAroundTableView.md

         return [super needsDisplay];
     }
     shouldDrawFocusRing = (resp != nil && [resp isKindOfClass:[[[NSView class]]
-                            && [(General/NSView*)resp isDescendantOf:self]);
+                            && [(NSView*)resp isDescendantOf:self]);
     lastResp = resp;
     [self setKeyboardFocusRingNeedsDisplayInRect:[self bounds]];
     return YES;
 }

-- (void)drawRect:(General/NSRect)rect
+- (void)drawRect:(NSRect)rect
 {
     [super drawRect:rect];

     if ( shouldDrawFocusRing )
     {
-        General/NSSetFocusRingStyle(General/NSFocusRingOnly);
+        NSSetFocusRingStyle(NSFocusRingOnly);
-        General/NSRectFill(rect);
+        NSRectFill(rect);
     }
 }

 @end

-In General/InterfaceBuilder, also subclass General/NSScrollView as General/FocusRingScrollView.
-Then on the inspector panel for the scroll view containing the table in question, set the Custom Class to General/FocusRingScrollView.
+In InterfaceBuilder, also subclass NSScrollView as FocusRingScrollView.
+Then on the inspector panel for the scroll view containing the table in question, set the Custom Class to FocusRingScrollView.

 Many thanks to Nicholas Riley for his help with this.

--- General/StevenFrank
+-- StevenFrank

 ----